 - General headers

 - These headers apply to both requests and responses but are unrelated to the data eventually transmitted in the body.
 They therefore apply only to the message being transmitted.
-There are only a few of them and new ones cannot been added without increasing the version number of the HTTP protocol.
+There are only a few of them and new ones cannot be added without increasing the version number of the HTTP protocol.
 The exhaustive list for HTTP/1.1 is Cache-Control:, Connection:, Date:, Pragma:, Trailer:, Transfer-Encoding:, Upgrade:, Via: and Warning:.

 - Request headers

 - These headers give more precise information about the resource to be fetched or about the client itself.
-Among them one find cache-related headers, transforming a GET method in a conditional GET, like If-Modified-Since:, user-preference information like Accept-Language: or Accept-Charset: or plain client information like User-Agent:.
+Among them one can find cache-related headers, transforming a GET method in a conditional GET, like If-Modified-Since:, user-preference information like Accept-Language: or Accept-Charset: or plain client information like User-Agent:.
 New request headers cannot officially be added without increasing the version number of the HTTP protocol.
 But, it is common for new request headers to be added if both the server and the client agree on their meaning.
 In that case, a client should not assume that they will be handled adequately by the server; unknown request headers are handled as entity headers.

 - Response headers